esphome/esphome-docs/components/modbus_controller.rst

 - **uart_id** (*Optional*, :ref:`config-id`): Manually specify the ID of the uart hub.

-- **address** (*Required*, :ref:`config-id`): The modbus address of the slave device Specify the ID of the :ref:`Time Component <time>` which will be used.
+- **address** (*Required*, :ref:`config-id`): The modbus address of the device device Specify the ID of the :ref:`Time Component <time>` which will be used.

 - **ctrl_pin**  (**Optional**, :ref:`Pin Schema <config-pin_schema>`): The pin used to enable DE/RE for your rs485 controller if it is not automatically switching between receive and transmit
-- **command_throttle** (*Optional*, int): minimum time in milliseconds between 2 requests to the slave.
-Default is 0ms Because some modbus slaves limit the rate of requests the interval between sending requests to the slave can be modified.
+- **command_throttle** (*Optional*, int): minimum time in milliseconds between 2 requests to the device.
+Default is 0ms Because some modbus devices limit the rate of requests the interval between sending requests to the device can be modified.

 Getting started with Home Assistant
 -----------------------------------
-The following code create a modbus_controller hub talking to a modbus slave at address 1 with 115200 bps
+The following code create a modbus_controller hub talking to a modbus device at address 1 with 115200 bps

 Modbus sensors can be directly defined (inline) under the modbus_controller hub or as standalone components